 What is Water Intoxication?

-Simply put, water intoxication is drinking more fluid than the body can physiologically handle.
+Simply put, water intoxication is drinking more water than the body can physiologically handle.
 This fluid overload affects the electrolyte balance in the body by causing sodium levels and plasma osmolality to drop beyond what can normally be handled by the kidneys.
 Below are some physical signs of hyponatremia caused by water intoxication:

 - Abdominal distention